Module 1.2: Instrumentation & Alerting

 # Disk I/Orate(node_disk_read_bytes_total[5m])rate(node_disk_written_bytes_total[5m])blackbox_exporter (Probing)

-Section titled “blackbox_exporter (Probing)”Probes endpoints over HTTP, HTTPS, DNS, TCP, and ICMP.
-Useful for monitoring things you don’t control.
+Section titled “blackbox_exporter (Probing)”The blackbox_exporter probes external endpoints over HTTP, HTTPS, DNS, TCP, and ICMP.
+It is invaluable for observing synthetic user workflows and tracking external dependencies.

 # blackbox-exporter configmodules: http_2xx: prober: http timeout: 5s http: valid_http_versions: ["HTTP/1.1", "HTTP/2.0"] valid_status_codes: [200] follow_redirects: true